-By establishing a fund with Whidbey Community Foundation, you can make a knowledgeable, meaningful impact on your community.
-Working with you to understand your interests, passions and vision for the difference you want to create through philanthropy, you can establish an endowed fund to support local charities you care about.
-(And, of course, you can always support local nonprofits and support the Foundation without setting up your own fund.)
+By establishing a fund with Whidbey Community Foundation (WCF), you can make a knowledgeable, meaningful impact on your community.
+WCF will work with you to understand your interests, passions and vision for the difference you want to create through philanthropy.
+You can establish a Donor-Advised Fund or a Designated Fund to support local charities you care about.
+And, of course, you can always support local areas of interest and/or support the Foundation without setting up your own fund.

-Working with the Foundation, here are the steps you will take to set up your donor-advised fund:
+Working with the Foundation, here are the steps you will take to set up your fund: